anza-xyz/agave/quic-datagram/README.md

 ## Split send/receive directions

 There is no reuse of connections in both directions.
-To talk to a peer we always dial our own `outgoing` (send-only) connection; we only ever read from the `incoming` (receive-only) connection a peer dialed to us.
+To talk to a peer we always dial our own outbound (send-only) connection; we only ever read from the inbound (receive-only) connection a peer dialed to us.
 Egress never sends back over an accepted inbound.

 This is somewhat simpler than a single bidirectional connection (no direction